Dakilang-Tamad/Nihongo-Wakaranai/README.md

-# Japanese-App
+# Nihongo Wakaranai
-A capstone project for BSIT of MSU GenSan
+A Japanese Language Proficiency Test reviewer app developed by a group of student of Mindanao State University - General Santos City as a requirement for CAPSTONE 2.